mrodrigochaves/project-myreads/README.md

 # My Reads Project

-This repo is a code-along with my project in the [Web Front-End Avançado Nanodegree program](https://br.udacity.com/course/front-end-web-developer-nanodegree--nd001-br-advanced)
+This repository is a code-along with my project in the [Web Front-End Avançado Nanodegree program](https://br.udacity.com/course/front-end-web-developer-nanodegree--nd001-br-advanced)

+## Project Overview

+- Creating a bookcase application that allows you to select and sort the books you have ever read is reading or wanting to read.
+Using good React design practice that is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Project Setup